ArijitTheDev/chillbot/README.md

-# chillbot
+# Chill Bot
-An All in one Discord Bot made for moderation, giveaways, music, ticket, leveling, etc.
+An All in one Discord Bot made by Arijit#1000

 **You can use this bot for multipurpose use, For example:**